scsole/lhf-database/README.md

 Database management for the Leith Harbour Free 5km or 10km race.

 The database currently stores runner information.
-The purpose of this project was to *quickly* perform the following operations:
+The purpose of this project is to *quickly* perform the following
+operations:

 - Insert new registrations from an existing Google Form
+- Update existing registrations which were resubmitted via the Google Form
 - Generate startlists compatible with Webscorer
 - Generate registration lists for our website

-Other management tasks, such as updating or deleting registrations, should be performed with programs such as [DB Browser for SQLite](https://sqlitebrowser.org/).
-The database **must** be stored securely with restricted access.
+Other management tasks, such as deleting registrations, should be performed with programs such as [DB Browser for SQLite](https://sqlitebrowser.org/).
+The database **must** be stored securely.

+> **Breaking changes**: v2 added the field `last_updated` and renamed the field `registration_timestamp` to `created`.
+> Existing databases schemas must be manually updated.
+See the updating procedure section for details.

 ## Usage